telerik/maui-docs/knowledge-base/adding-select-all-option-combobox-dropdown-net-maui.md

 >tip Next, customize the appearance of the **Select All** option to match your application's design.

+If you want to use a command when the CheckBox state changes, review the [Implementing the CheckBoxUserCommand Behavior When Migrating from Xamarin CheckBox to MAUI CheckBox]({%slug migrating-xamarin-checkbox-maui-checkbox%}) how-to article.

 ## See Also

 - [ComboBox Documentation]({%slug combobox-overview%})